 String Value Matching

-The String value matching in data quality involves comparing and validating text data to ensure accuracy and consistency across datasets.
-It uses methods like exact matching, contains, and pattern recognition to detect discrepancies or variations.
-This process helps maintain reliable and standardized data for analysis and reporting.
+The String Value Matching in data quality involves comparing and validating text data to ensure accuracy and consistency across datasets.
+You use methods like exact matching, contains, and pattern recognition to detect discrepancies or variations.
+This process helps you maintain reliable and standardized data for analysis and reporting.

-Match type This configuration defines how the values in the dataset should be compared, It defines the criteria or condition under which a match is considered valid, such as exact matching, partial matching, or pattern-based matching.
+Match type This configuration defines how the values in the dataset should be compared.
+It sets the criteria or condition under which a match is considered valid, such as exact matching, partial matching, or pattern-based matching.

 Exact Match